amarube/Hello-java/README.md

 ##Short Description

-Collaboratively design, share and discuss design projects in near real time on a specified design room.
+Collaboratively design, share and discuss design projects in near real time on a user-specified design room.
 Automatically retain room designs remotely in IBM MessageSight server.
 You don't have to design quietly.
 Brainstorm ideas, draft plans, send pictures to co-designers in a closed client-to-client chat environment.

 ##How it works